1. DISEASE/DISORDER:

 Physical examination

-Physical exam findings focus not soley on the neurologic exam, but also should screen for etiologic clues, and assess overall function and gait safety.
-A basic neuromuscular exam with a few clinic pearls is presented as follows:10
+In addition to neurologic examination, physical exam findings should screen for etiologic clues, assess overall function, and evaluate gait.
+A basic neuromuscular exam with a few clinic pearls is presented as follows10

 HEENT: facial symmetry, pupillary responses, eyelid strength, vocal quality, inspection of tongue for atrophy or fasciculations